Malekbennabi3/Timeseries-Forecasting/README.md

 - The second step is to train a predictor to predict the next 100 values of the 6th variable based on the 7 other variables, so it is a multiivariate prediction problem.
 In order to overcome the problem of missing values, three methods of completion were tried:
-  - Mean Completion: Each of the missing values are replaced with the mean of the column df.fillna(df.mean())
+  - Mean Completion: Each of the missing values are replaced with the mean of the column.
-  - Median Completion: The missing values are replaced with the mean of the column. df.fillna(df.median())
+  - Median Completion: The missing values are replaced with the mean of the column.
-  - Interpolation Completion: The missing values are filled based on a second order (quadratic) polynomial interpolation. df.interpolate(method=’polynomial’, order=2).fillna(method=’ffill’), we used the second degree polynom to avoid data overfitting.
+  - Interpolation Completion: The missing values are filled based on a second order (quadratic) polynomial interpolation, we used the second degree polynom to avoid data overfitting.

  # Methods description